ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   on servers.
 - Pre-Loaded vs Locally Added Anchors explained.
 - Base for well-known URL's changed.
+- Remove all mentions of monitors -- gossip deals with adutitors.
 - New sections added: Trusted Auditor protocol, attacks by actively malicious log, the Dual-CA compromise attack, policy recommendations,